From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Introduction

 No efficient methodology exists for comparing these representations.
 Conventionally, comparing event representations involves training a fixed deep-learning model for each event representation separately and subsequently selecting the optimal one based on a validation score.
 This process is very time-intensive since it requires network training in the loop which often takes hours or days~(Fig.~\ref{fig:eyecatcher} a top).

-In this work, we propose a fast method to compare event representations which circumvents the need to train a neural network, and instead computes the \textit{\gwd~(GWD)} between the raw events and event representation~(Fig.~\ref{fig:eyecatcher} a bottom).
-This metric effectively measures the distortion that is introduced through converting raw events to representations, and thus puts an upper bound on the amount of information that can be accessed by downstream neural networks.
-We show extensive experimental evidence, that this metric preserves the task-performance ranking across a wide range of input representations for several datasets and neural network backbones (Fig.~\ref{fig:eyecatcher} b).
+In this work, we propose a fast method to compare event representations which circumvents the need to train a neural network and instead computes the \textit{\gwd~(GWD)} between the raw events and event representation~(Fig.~\ref{fig:eyecatcher} a bottom).
+This metric effectively measures the distortion that is introduced through converting raw events to representations and thus puts an upper bound on the amount of information that can be accessed by downstream neural networks.
+We show extensive experimental evidence, that this metric preserves the task-performance ranking across a wide range of input representations for several datasets, neural network backbones and tasks (Fig.~\ref{fig:eyecatcher} b).
 Due to its low computational cost, we apply the GWD to, for the first time, explicitly optimize over a large family of event representations, which reveals a new and powerful representation, which we term 12-channel \textbf{E}vent \textbf{R}epresentation through \textbf{G}romov-Wasserstein \textbf{O}ptimization (ERGO-12).
-For the task of object detection, networks trained with these representations outperform other representations by 1.9\% mAP on the 1 Mpx dataset and 8.6\% mAP on Gen1, even outperforming state-of-the-art methods by 1.8 on Gen1 and state-of-the-art feed-forward methods by 6.0\% mAP on the 1 Mpx dataset.
-We believe that the GWD~is a powerful tool that opens up a new research field that searches optimized event representations.
-Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel, efficient approach for comparing dense event representations using the \textit{\gwd~(GWD)}. \item We show extensive experimental evidence that it preserves the task performance ranking of neural networks trained with these representations across datasets and neural network backbones. \item We utilize it to, for the first time, conduct a hyperparameter search on a vast family of event representations, unveiling novel and powerful event representations that outperform the current state-of-the-art representations on the object detection task. \end{itemize}
+For the task of object detection, networks trained with these representations outperform other representations by 1.9 mAP on the 1 Mpx dataset and 0.3 mAP on Gen1, even outperforming state-of-the-art methods by 2.1 mAP on Gen1 and state-of-the-art feed-forward methods by 6.0 mAP on the 1 Mpx dataset.
+On object recognition, we instead find that our representation outperforms state-of-the-art representations by 3.8\%.
+We believe that the GWD is a powerful tool that opens up a new research field that searches for optimized event representations.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel, efficient approach for comparing dense event representations using the \textit{\gwd~(GWD)}. \item We show extensive experimental evidence that it preserves the task performance ranking of neural networks trained with these representations across datasets, neural network backbones and tasks. \item We use it to, for the first time, conduct a hyperparameter search on a vast family of event representations, unveiling novel and powerful event representations that outperform the current state-of-the-art representations on the object detection and object classification task. \end{itemize}